tuura/fantasi/doc/README.md

   Fig. 3.
 The FANTASI hardware accelerator infrastructure.
 </p>

-For our experiments, we used the *Altera DE4 board* that integrates the *Stratix IV FPGA*.
+For our experiments, we used the *Altera DE4* and the *Xilinx Virtex 7* boards.
 The host computer connects to the boards via a USB cable that uses the JTAG UART interface.
-This is used for downloading the C code to the NIOS II soft-processor, which provides the API for graph processing.
+This is used for downloading the C code to the soft-processor (NIOS II and Microblaze, respectively), which provides the API for graph processing.
 The host computer, instead, interfaces with the user of the FANTASI accelerator.

 ## Prerequisites